Antiterrorism Level I Awareness Pre-test

 Q: What happens if I fail the pre-test?

 A: Failing the pre-test usually means you’ll need to review the training materials again and retake the test at a later time.
-This allows you to solidify your understanding before proceeding to advanced training.
+And that's what lets you solidify your understanding before proceeding to advanced training.

 Q: Is there a time limit for the pre-test?